 - Joe Piccolino, Director of Strategic Accounts (Pittsburgh)

 Keep score to manage your security

 Review your Secure Score monthly as this will point out any changes that affect the security of your environment.
 Additionally, Microsoft is constantly updating which may introduce new services in Secure Score to help increase your score and keep your data more secure.

 - Darren Holdren, Technical Services Manager

-Even though everybody knows they should do it, we find adoption of multifactor authentication, or better yet, conditional access is not being deployed broadly.
-If you don’t use MFA, you are likely entitled to at least a basic level of it with your current Microsoft solutions.
+Even though everybody knows they should do it, we find adoption of multifactor authentication, or better yet, conditional access (security that only allows access to data based on a need-to-access basis) is not being deployed broadly.
+If you don’t use MFA, you are probably entitled to it, at least at the basic level, with your current Microsoft solutions.
 Turn it on!
-If you need help with that, reach out to us; we are glad to help.
+If you need help with that, reach out to us; we are happy to help.